dekart-xyz/www/content/docs/self-hosting/upgrade.md

 ---

 <p><div class="alert alert-primary" role="alert">
-Before you begin: it is always recommended to backup your postgres database before upgrading Dekart.
-On the first run Dekart applies migrations to database and you won't be able to downgrade.
+Before you begin: it is always recommended to backup your Postgres database before upgrading Dekart.
+On the first run Dekart applies migrations to the database and you won't be able to downgrade.
 </div></p>

-For all Docker based deployments, update docker tag, for example:
+For all Docker-based deployments, update the docker tag, for example: `dekartxyz/dekart:0.12` -> `dekartxyz/dekart:0.13`

+## Migration instructions

+**`dekartxyz/dekart:0.12` -> `dekartxyz/dekart:0.13`**

+No breaking changes, just update the docker tag.

-`dekartxyz/dekart:0.10` -> `dekartxyz/dekart:0.12`
+**`dekartxyz/dekart:0.11` -> `dekartxyz/dekart:0.12`**

 Configure `DEKART_CORS_ORIGIN` environment variable to ensure security of your instance and prevent warnings in logs.

 Then redeploy application

-## Migration instructions

-There is no breaking configuration changes in version `0.12`